open-policy-agent/opa/docs/website/content/integrations/opa-playground.md

       your first policies.
 You can also share links if you're asking for help in the community Slack.
 Get started with a simple [RBAC example](https://play.openpolicyagent.org/p/Bb9FqBvauC).
+  debugging-rego:
+    note: |
+      The playground is a great place to debug Rego policies as you can quickly iterate on the policy and data at the same time before sharing links to collaborate on a fix with others.
 ---
 Interactive online Rego playground for writing and sharing policies